hayleydoherty/project/README.md

 	plt.clf()

+I also made boxplots of the data in order to get a visual representation of the spread of the data in each group.
+I used seaborn to generate these graphs.
+Seaborn is another data visualization library used with python.
+"Variety" on the x-axis refers to the species group.
+The variable is measured on the y-axis.
+Each boxplot is saved as a .png file and the graph is 'cleared' before the next boxplot is generated to prevent them being imposed on top of each other.

+	sns.boxplot(x="variety", y="sepal_width", data = df)
+	plt.savefig("SepalWidth.png")
+	plt.clf()

 Lastly we were asked to output a scatter plot of each pair of variables.
-To do this I used Seaborn which is a data visualization library used with python.
 The code below was used to create a 4 x 4 grid of all possible variable pairs.

 	sns.pairplot(df, hue="variety")
 	plt.savefig("Scatter plot of variable pairs.png")